Stratus3D/dotfiles/README.md

 * `git mergetool --tool-help` show merge tools available
 * `git checkout -m FILE` restores a file to it's unresolved state
 * `git push --force-with-lease` only overwrites changes in the remote branch if the remote branch has not changed since you last pushed to it.
+* `git diff master --name-only` list filenames of files that have been changed.

 Irssi Commands